Kmeakin/walrus-report/src/20-reference.md

 ```

 All local variables are *immutable* by default.
 To mutate a variable, mutability
-must be explictly requested using the `mut` keyword:
+must be explicitly requested using the `mut` keyword:
 ```rust
 let mut x = 5;
 x = x + 1;